Grant Support

 • Performance period is up to 4 years.

-Community-wide Assessment Grants for States and Tribes are only available to states, federally recognized Tribal Nations and eligible native corporations in Alaska to address brownfield sites in their jurisdiction.
+Community-wide Assessment Grants for States and Tribes are available only to states, federally recognized Tribal Nations, and eligible native corporations in Alaska to address brownfield sites within their jurisdictions.

-• Applicants may request up to $2,000,000 to assess sites contaminated by hazardous substances, pollutants, contaminants or petroleum.
+• Applicants may request up to $1,000,000 to assess sites contaminated by hazardous substances, pollutants, contaminants, or petroleum.

 • Awards are funded under the Infrastructure Investment and Jobs Act.
 Therefore, activities carried out at each approved, eligible site may exceed $200,000 per grant.